 One of the UK's leading providers of Creative Maths workshops to primary and secondary schools.
-Over 400,000 children and young people have taken part in one of our Creative Maths workshops.
+Over half a million children and young people have taken part in one of our Creative Maths workshops to date!

 Rooted in drama and storytelling, our maths activity days offer opportunities to practise skills with numbers, shapes and concepts in exciting, imaginative and interactive ways.
 All are differentiated for age - while some also offer the possibility of differentiating for ability within a single class.
 And all, of course, offer you and your colleagues the chance to experience some exciting new methodologies that can immediately and easily be adapted to other contexts.

 Our workshops are available as in-person sessions, live streamed workshops or pre-recorded Maths packages - all of which are listed below.
 You can also find out more about our downloadable resources over at www.ascreativesconnect.com/